RyukuPan/galactic-fumo-fastfetch/README.md

 # Steps for fastfetch config
 1. Install 'fastfetch' in your distribution
 2. Generate config file by using command - $ fastfetch --gen-config
 3. Install Nerd Fonts and change the Terminal Font to the installed Nerd Font of your liking.
-I use Meslo myself.
+I use Meslo.
 4. Locate your fastfetch config folder and copy the files of this repo into that folder.
 Replace the previous config.jsonc with mine.

 # remembering: